 You can also use a time tracker or alarms to help keep you on track.

 Or, block your calendar off so you know when to focus on what and to prevent people from scheduling meetings at that time.

 “Set a schedule, including breaks, and hold yourself accountable.
 Personally, I use alarms on my phone to remind me when to stop.
 I block time in the calendar to prevent meetings from being booked during those times that I know I need a break (lunch, gym, etc.).
 And, I try to make a list of what I need to accomplish each day to feel like my day has been a ‘success’.”

 Standard task lists can help you know what you’re working on for the day and check it off as you go along.
 Hiten and I have a shared daily checklist we each add to every day which helps us add in an extra level of accountability since someone else is seeing it.

 “A lot of people struggle with accountability with remote work.
 I publicly commit (in Slack) to what I’m working on and when I plan to get it done.
 If I say something publicly, I’m more likely to get it done when I say I will.”

 Melissa Bierly, Product manager at Parse.ly

-Sharing what you’re planning to do in Slack will help build accountability in for you and your team.
-If you’ve said what you’re doing, you’re much more likely to do it than face the specter of public judgement.
+Sharing what you’re planning to do in Slack will help build accountability for you and your team.
+If you’ve said what you’re doing, you’re much more likely to do it than face the specter of public judgment.